 - military/veteran status

-- nationality/national origin
+- nationality/national origin or tribal membership

 - political beliefs